glideroggan/ElevatorAlgo/readme.md

 - the algo shouldn't suggest an elevator that seems stuck, so each elevator should track its own errors
 - when adding a floor to an elevator, we should probably re-optimize the route for the elevator

+# BUG
+- looks like elevator is stopping on floors to pick up ppl, even though the elevator is full

 # description
 Create a "game" where the goal of the game is to reach as much efficiency as possible.
 You can adjust how many elevator "lanes" the building have, and also how many floors.